langrenn-sprint/video-service/README.md

 # video-service
 A service to capture relevant video clips from an online camera.
-The service can run as workers in 3 modes
+The service can run as worker in 2 modes
 ### CAPTURE
 Capture of a stream, save as video clips in configurable resolution and duration.
-### FILTER
-Post processing of output from mode CAPTURE.
-Only video clips with moving persons will be kept.
-Video clips will also be adapted so that clipping is done at appropriate time.
 ### DETECT
 Line crossing detection.
-The service can run as stand alone worker or take input from worker FILTER.
+The service can run as stand alone worker or take input from worker CAPTURE.
 Configuration from database (default values in global_settings.json) will always be shared between the workers wile each workers mode will be defined through environment (env) configuration.

 # storage settings